cheapjack/cocklecraft-of-things/Twinery/README.md

 Using the cocklecraft-of-things with Twine for Interactive Non-Fiction Adventures and fun with freshwater in Brazil for [Beba-Me | Drink-Me](http://drinkme.textadventuretime.co.uk/) for [Domestic Science](http://domesticscience.org.uk).
 This experimental branch was designed to help make mobile text adventures served from a Raspberry Pi receive temperature readings from the cockle connected to the Pi's Wireless access point, using the CockleRake flask server to pass this on.

 It's meant to be a small and human readable system for understanding & building the Internet of Things for beginners.
 It's a proof of concept for [Domestic Science](http://domesticscience.org.uk) on using real data in text adventures and interactive *non*-fiction.
-It's in python because of it's popularity in the Raspberry Pi community and uses javascript calls to the JSON the CockleRake serves.
+It's in python because of it's popularity in the Raspberry Pi community and uses javascript calls in Twine and in the Twine generated `html` file to parse the `JSON` the `CockleRake` serves.
 It was meant to help do this in the Amazon rainforest with limited access to the netowrk and power.

 Have a look in the `~/cocklecraft-of-things` folder for more detailed  documentation.